fiskWasTaken/gonav/README.md

 ### Wanted

 * Android Wear support -- anyone got a Smartwatch?
+* Upgrading of the PokeGo-API bindings -- we're using an old version to work around a problem with includes that would only work with Java 8...
 * There are no unit tests.
 I wanted to set up some instrumental test cases first thing, but I couldn't figure out how to get it working.
 If someone can figure that out so we can keep this automatically tested to a degree, that would be nice.

 ## License